MontagnaLab/INVGuild/INVGuild_code_Bioinformatic_Pipeline.md

   --i-table table.qza \
   --o-visualization table.qzv
 ```
 43.7% of the ASVs (3.4% of the reads) were removed since not matching the reference database.
+These sequences primarily corresponded to non-target taxa, including some fungi (e.g., several ASVs likely belonging to the genus Tulasnella) and poorly characterized environmental sequences (e.g., “uncultured soil eukaryote” hits).

 48.8% (117,758 out of 241,108 ASVs) of the ASVs that matched the reference database were reoriented.

 ---